CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/backup/web-application-server/add-backup-to-gateway.md

 # {{% param title %}}

 This guide describes how to configure a scheduled backup of Gateway on the Web Application Server.
-This will backup the flow repositories, openApi definitions and web config file.
+This will back up the flow repositories, OpenAPI definitions, and the web config file.

 ## Configure the Backup Script